kreloff-01/DICE/README.md

 of everyday citizens' health and safety.
 These tools are meant to assist people heading outside, whether it be biking or driving.

-    Features
+FEATURES

-        - Google API now has the ability to select the route with the least potholes in it
+    1. Google API now has the ability to select the route with the least potholes in it
-        - Select the optimal biking route for exercise (highest cumulative elevation gain)
+    2. Select the optimal biking route for exercise (highest cumulative elevation gain)
-        - Select the easiest biking route for relaxed biking (lowest cumulative elevation gain)
+    3. Select a route with the minimized number of right turns to conserve fuel

 USAGE